reallyyy/fast_block_button_twitter/IMPLEMENTATION_NOTES.md

 ---

-### 2. Enhanced Error Handling
+### 2. Enhanced Error Handling ✅ IMPLEMENTED

-**Proposed Improvements:**
-- Wrap DOM operations in try-catch blocks
-- Add error recovery mechanisms
+**Status:** Completed in Phase 2 (content.js:279-317)

+**What Was Implemented:**
+- Try-catch wrapper around button injection logic
+- Null checks for all DOM element navigation steps
+- Error logging to console for troubleshooting
-- Graceful degradation when elements are not found
+- Graceful return when elements not found (allows retry via MutationObserver)
-- Retry logic for failed DOM queries with exponential backoff

 ---